ioannischtz/excel_stats/docs/source/reference.rst

     :return: The column names tuple.
     :rtype: tuple(str)

-| The sheet parameter should be retrieved using the excel_utilities.getExcelSheet().
+| The sheet parameter should be retrieved using the :ref:`excel_utilities.getExcelSheet <excel_utilities.getExcelSheet>`.
 | Otherwise, :py:func:`excel_utilities.getSheetNames` will raise an exception.

 .. py:exception:: excel_utilities.InvalidSheetError